close

 Current projects

-As an adjunct to the GIS records, TAG has also produced a booklet listing all recorded species in Tarset, which was compiled by Bill Burlton on behalf of the group.
-The Tarset and Greystead Biological Records 2015 is available online, or can be requested on application to tarsetarchivegroup@btinternet.com.
+As an adjunct to the GIS records, TAG has also produced a booklet listing all recorded species in Tarset, which was compiled by Bill Burlton, commissioned by the group.
+The Tarset and Greystead Biological Records 2015 is available online, or can be requested on application to [email protected]

 Further work to investigate the deterioration of Tarset Castle’s slopes was completed in 2015 as result of a link-up between TAG and Durham and Newcastle University engineering departments.
 In the absence of any further work, the landowner approved more work to be carried out by G.W.Moore and Sons with the approval of DEFRA.